Do I need permission?

 Pre-application advice service

-Please note that from Monday 10 January 2022 our pre application advice service is suspended and we will not be accepting any requests for pre application advice, other than for schemes relating to Grade 1 and Grade 2* listed buildings (but not Grade 2 buildings), for proposals that constitute Major Development, and for proposals that the Authority regards to be major e.g. by virtue of the nature and characteristics of the case and its impact on the special qualities of the National Park.
+Since January 2022 our pre application advice service has been suspended and we are not be accepting any requests for pre application advice, other than for schemes relating to Grade 1 and Grade 2* listed buildings (but not Grade 2 buildings), for proposals that constitute Major Development, and for proposals that the Authority regards to be major e.g. by virtue of the nature and characteristics of the case and its impact on the special qualities of the National Park.

 We will continue to accept simpler enquiries seeking advice as to the need for planning permission and listed building consent, which is a free service.

 We continue to review the suspension of our pre app service regularly.
-In order to enable our planning officers to continue to focus on processing applications, we will not be in a position to restart the pre-application advice service until at least Autumn 2023, when a further review will take place.
+In order to enable our planning officers to continue to focus on processing applications, we will not be in a position to restart the pre-application advice service until at least Spring 2024, when a further review will take place.
 We understand that this will cause inconvenience to applicants and agents, and apologise again for this.